 Joey graduated from UNR with a bachelor's degree in journalism and a minor in economics.
 When he is not working on podcasts, he likes to hike, play board games and pet cats and dogs — especially the two unofficial mascots of The Indy, Macy and Moby.
 He also loves to talk about multimedia.
 Feel free to send him any tech questions you have, from gear to the video and audio editing process.

 Jazmin Orozco-Rodriguez joined The Nevada Independent as a Poynter-Koch Media and Journalism Fellow in June 2020 after completing a successful internship including writing dozens of compelling stories and working closely with our Spanish language team.

-Before joining The Nevada Independent, Jazmin interned with KUNR Public Radio as a bilingual reporter, focusing on issues within the local Latino community.
+Before joining The Indy, Jazmin interned with KUNR Public Radio as a bilingual reporter, focusing on issues within the local Latino community.
 Also an alum of NPR’s Next Generation Radio Bootcamp fellowship, she created a multimedia project about a local EMT working the night shift for REMSA.
 Additionally, Jazmin had the opportunity to produce a bilingual short film documentary about a local Latinx drag queen, “Reyna Latina.”

 An alumnus of UNR with degrees in journalism and Spanish literature and culture, Jazmin received the Robert Laxalt Distinguished Writer award from the Reynolds School of Journalism in 2019.

 Jazmin was born and raised in Reno, and loves spending her free time exploring the Silver State with camping trips that include dips into freshwater lakes and natural hot springs.